 When comparing the results of the U.S. studies mentioned above, differences in study population characteristics and geographic unit of averaging for pollution exposure estimates need to be considered.
-Most of the U.S. studies used a "semi-individual" study design, in which information on health outcomes and potential confounders are collected and adjusted for on an individual basis, but community-level air pollution exposure estimates are used.
+Most of the U.S. studies used a "semi-individual" study design, in which information on health outcomes and potential confounders were collected and adjusted for on an individual basis, but community-level air pollution exposure estimates were used.
 It is not clear to what extent exposure error affects these types of studies.
-Unlike regional air pollutants (e.g., SO42-, PM{2.5}) in the eastern United States whose levels are generally uniform within the scale of the metropolitan area, the within-city variation for more locally-impacted pollutants such as NO2, SO2, and CO are likely to be larger and, therefore, are more likely to have larger exposure errors in the semi-individual studies.
-The smaller number of monitors available for NO2 in the United States may make the relative error worse for NO2 compared to other pollutants.
-Exposure error in these long-term studies likely contributes to the inconsistencies observed across studies.
+Unlike regional air pollutants (e.g., SO_4^{2-} , $PM{2.5}$) in the eastern U.S. whose levels are generally uniform within the scale of the metropolitan area, the within-city variation for more locally-impacted pollutants such as NO2, SO2, and CO are likely to be larger and, therefore, are more likely to have larger exposure errors in the semi-individual studies.
+The smaller number of monitors available for NO2 in the U.S. may make the relative error worse for NO2 compared to other pollutants.
+Exposure error in these long-term exposure studies likely contributes to the inconsistencies observed across studies.
 For example, the ACS study found no associations with NO2; however, NO2 was among the pollutants that showed associations with mortality in the veterans' study, with traffic density showing the strongest association.
-The geographic resolution of air pollution exposure estimation varied in these studies: the Metropolitan Statistical Area (MSA)-level averaging in the ACS study and county-level averaging in the veterans' study.
-Traffic density and other pollutants that showed mortality associations in the veterans study, including EC and NO2, are more localized pollutants; therefore, using county-level aggregation, rather than MSA-level, may have resulted in smaller exposure misclassification.
+The geographic resolution of air pollution exposure estimation varied in these studies: MSA-level averaging in the ACS study and county-level averaging in the veterans' study.
+Traffic density and other pollutants that showed mortality associations in the veterans study, including EC and NO2, were more localized pollutants; therefore, using county-level aggregation, rather than MSA-level, may have resulted in smaller exposure misclassification.

-3.6.2 European Studies on the Long-Term NO2 Exposure Effects on Mortality
+3.6.2.
+European Studies on Mortality Related to Long-Term Exposure

-In contrast to the U.S. studies described above, the European studies described below, have more spatially-resolved exposure estimates, because their hypotheses or study aims involved mortality effects of traffic-related air pollution.
+In contrast to the U.S. studies described above, the European studies described below, have more spatially-resolved exposure estimates, because their hypotheses or study designs were evaluating effects of related air pollution.
 Only one study from France (Filleul et al., 2005) used a design similar to the Harvard Six Cities study or ACS in that it did not study traffic-related air pollution and the exposure estimate was not done on an individual basis.

 Hoek et al. (2002) investigated a random sample of 5,000 subjects from the Netherlands Cohort Study on Diet and Cancer (NLCS) ages 55 to 69 from 1986 to 1994.
 Long-term exposure to traffic-related air pollutants (black smoke and NO2) was estimated using 1986 home addresses.
-Exposure was estimated with the measured regional and urban background

-- 1 concentration and an indicator variable for living near major roads.
-Cardiopulmonary mortality - 2 was associated with living near a major road (RR = 1.95 [95% CI: 1.09, 3.52]) and less strongly - with the estimated air pollution levels (e.g., for NO2, RR = 1.32 [95% CI: 0.88, 1.98] per 10-ppb - 4 increase).
-The risk estimate for living near a major road was 1.41 (95% CI: 0.94, 2.12) for total - 5 mortality.
-For estimated NO2 (incorporating both background and local impact), the RR was - 6 1.15 (95% CI: 0.60, 2.23) per 10 ppb).
-Because the NO2 exposure estimates were modeled, - 7 interpretation of their risk estimates is not straightforward.
-However, these results do suggest - 8 that NO2, as a marker of traffic-related air pollution, was associated with these mortality - 9 outcomes.
+Exposure was estimated with the measured regional and urban background concentration and an indicator variable for living near major roads.
+Cardiopulmonary mortality was associated with living near a major road (RR=1.95 [95% CI: 1.09, 3.52]) and less strongly with the estimated air pollution levels (e.g., for NO2, RR=1.32 [95% CI: 0.88, 1.98] per 10-ppb increase).
+The risk estimate for living near a major road was 1.41 (95% CI: 0.94, 2.12) for total mortality.
+For estimated NO2 (incorporating both background and local impact), the RR was 1.15 (95% CI: 0.60, 2.23) per 10-ppb increase).
+Because the NO2 exposure estimates were modeled, interpretation of their risk estimates was not straightforward.
+However, these results did support that NO2, as a marker of traffic-related air pollution, was associated with these mortality outcomes.